 After classifying and tagging data, you can see how many matches each policy and rule has over time.
 If your DLP policy is configured to override a policy, you can also view what users have reported.

-What is important to understand is that DLP is your network security watchdog, securing your data in motion and at rest.
+What is important to understand is that DLP is your network watchdog, keeping on eye out for unauthorized use and transmission of critical information.
 There is a growing number of threats to your data, both malicious (internal or external) and accidental, so the need to consistently monitor behavior and detect risks is greater than ever.
 Using DLP, you gain the visibility and control needed to ensure that sensitive data is correctly used and kept out of the wrong hands.

-If you would like to learn more about integrating data loss protection (DLP) into your multi-layered security strategy fill out the form below to get the conversation started.
+If you would like to learn more about integrating data loss prevention into your multi-layered security strategy. fill out the form below to get the conversation started.

 Clients, please reach out to your Account Manager, or connect with us at email@example.com or call 888.624.6737.